top of page

 However, please try to choose the roles that best reflect your talents.
 Just because you like a role doesn't mean you are well-suited for it, and you'll want to have the strongest audition possible!

 As you get to know the show and the music, please pay attention to the characters' vocal ranges and required skill sets.
-Sometimes we can slightly adjust the key of a character's solo song, but we do prefer to keep accompaniment in the original key as much as possible.
+Sometimes we can slightly adjust the key of a character's solo song, but we do prefer to keep accompaniment close to the original key, as much as possible.

 Carefully read the character descriptions and requirements below, and let us know if you have any questions!